booorayan/oclapi2/README.md

 ## Nginx Proxy

-Nginx was employed to proxy http requests for security purposes among other reasons.
+Nginx was employed to proxy http requests to the api for security purposes among other reasons.

 ## Security